jsnyders/StringTemplate-js/StringTemplate.md

 in expressions.
 Templates can also define names for data values they expect to be given.
 These names are called formal arguments or simply arguments or parameters.
 The syntax for defining templates with their name and arguments is given later in the Template Definition Files and Group Files sections.
 This section is about how to include templates from other templates.
 The syntax looks very much like a function call in various programming languages.
-And similar terminology is sometimes used.
+Indeed, similar terminology is sometimes used.
 Rather than saying template A includes template B you could say template A calls or invokes template B.